 You may think your landlord or school has insurance to cover these damages, but that is often not the case, as it is usually considered your responsibility.
 Schools and landlords can charge you for those damages when you move out.
 You may want to consider your own insurance plan, like renters insurance, to help you cover the cost of these types of damages.
-Be sure to check with an agent about what types of damages would be covered.
+Be sure to check with an agent about what damages would be covered.

-Letting strangers into your living space can increase your risk of theft, and having too many people in your apartment at once can lead to damaged stuff.
-Before having people over, secure or hide your valuables and clear away easily broken or easily stained items.
-In the event of theft or covered damages, your parents homeowners insurance or a renters insurance policy can help replace your belongings.
-Be sure to check your parent’s homeowners policy to see if it will cover your stuff at school or consider renters insurance for adding protection.
+Letting strangers into your living space can increase your risk of theft.
+Having too many people in your apartment can lead to damaged stuff before having people over, secure, or hide your valuables and clear away easily broken or easily stained items.
+In the event of theft or covered damages, your parent’s homeowners insurance or a renters insurance policy can help replace your belongings.
+Check your parent’s homeowners policy to see if it will cover your stuff at school or consider renters insurance for adding protection.

 Liability is when you are found legally responsible for a loss, be it damage to your residence or an unintentional injury in your residence.
 If someone slips and falls on a spill at your party and injures themselves, you could be found legally liable for that injury and could be sued.
-Same goes for if you serve an underage person at your party alcohol and they go on to injure themselves – at your party or elsewhere as a result of intoxication – it could come back to you.
+The same goes for if you serve an underage person at your party alcohol and they go on to injure themselves – at your party or elsewhere due to intoxication – it could come back to you.

 The best way to avoid liability issues at college is simply to not throw parties, or if you do, take the time to be cautious.
-Keeping the guest list small and limited to only people you know, ensuring all attendees are of age, providing food and non-alcoholic drinks and tidying up your place are all ways to minimize your risk when throwing a party.
+Keeping the guest list small and limited to only people you know, ensuring all attendees are of age, providing food and non-alcoholic drinks, and tidying up your place are all ways to minimize your risk when throwing a party.